mlaursen/react-md/packages/documentation/src/guides/creating-a-new-app.md

 - [yarn] or [npm]
 - experience in React

-> You can also checkout the
+> You can also check out the
 > [GitHub examples folder]({{GITHUB_FILE_URL}}/examples) to see completed
 > examples and other build tools such as [Next.js](https://nextjs.org/).